zuocheng-liu/pni/README.md

 - Reduce learning cost

-Developers has no need to learn the PHP-API, Zend-API or PHP extension skeleton any more.
+Developers has no need to learn the PHP-API, Zend-API or PHP extension framework any more.
 Data types and PNI framework are more simple.

 - Flexible